alphagov/pay-toolbox/README.md

 ## Build process (inbox)
 * Currently relies on `tsc-watch` to extend the Typescript compiler in dev mode, ideally this should combine `nodemon` waiting on standard `tsc --watch`
+* `ts-node` is used for directly interpreting unit test files, we can either use this or include test files in the watch/ build process